DynamiteBob17/Sorting-Algorithms-Visualiser/README.md

 If you have [Java 17](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html) and up installed you can:
 - download the [.JAR file](https://github.com/PickleEaterJim33/Sorting-Algorithms-Visualiser/raw/main/target/SortingAlgorithmsVisualiser.jar) located in the "target" directory and run it
 **OR**
-- compile and run the repository as a Maven project with your method of choice.
+- compile and run the repository as a Maven project with your method of choice.</br></br>

+> :warning: **If you run the program with no sound devices existing or connected to your sistem (not just muted)**:  </br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The MIDI sounds will not be loaded, so if you connect any sound device
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;while in the program, it won't be able to play any sounds.
+Therefore,
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;you need to restart the program so it can load the sounds it needs.